A parallel algorithm for solving linear parabolic evolution equations: Conclusion

 \section{Conclusion}

 We have presented a framework for solving linear parabolic evolution equations massively in parallel.
 Based on earlier ideas \cite{Andreev2016,Neumuller2019,Stevenson2020}, we found a remarkably simple symmetric Schur-complement equation.
-With a tensor-product discretization of the space-time cylinder using standard finite elements in time and space together with a wavelet-in-time multigrid-in-space preconditioner, we are able to solve the arising system in a uniformly bounded number of CG steps.
+With a tensor-product discretization of the space-time cylinder using standard finite elements in time and space together with a wavelet-in-time multigrid-in-space preconditioner, we were able to solve the arising systems to fixed accuracy in a uniformly bounded number of PCG steps.

-We found that our algorithm runs in optimal linear complexity on a single processor.
+We found that our algorithm runs in linear complexity on a single processor.
 Moreover, when \emph{sufficiently many} parallel processors are available and communication is free, its runtime scales \emph{logarithmically} in the discretization size.
 These complexity results translate to a highly efficient algorithm in practice.

 The numerical experiments serve as a showcase for the described space-time method, and exhibit its excellent time-parallelism by solving a linear system with over 4 billion unknowns in just 109 seconds, using just over 2 thousand parallel processors.
 By incorporating spatial parallelism as well, we expect these results to scale well to much larger problems.